 In cases where there are no backing assets, the Company applies the bottom-up approach to set the discount rate.
 This approach uses a risk-free rate, plus a spread to reflect the liquidity characteristics of the liability.
 Risk-free rates are determined by reference to highly liquid government securities in the currency of the insurance contract liability, and the spread is derived from an external benchmark.

-The Company applies the following rates to discount cash flows by major currency:
+The following table provides the lower and upper end of the range of the spot rates used by the Company to discount liability cash flows by major currency: